Every new season comes with claims about old weapons suddenly becoming “meta”, or new weapons being “must-haves” in

 It’s part of the ritual, we all want shiny new objects to chase and it gets easy to get carried away.
 But in this case, it is safe to say it:

 Trinity Ghoul became one of the best weapons in Destiny 2.

 And I don’t mean the best bow or the best exotic.
-With the release of a brand-new catalyst with Season of Arrivals, Trinity Ghoul became one of the best exotics in the game, perhaps even the best primary PVE weapons all around.
+With the release of a brand-new catalyst with Season of Arrivals, Trinity Ghoul became one a Top Tier exotic, perhaps even the best primary weapon for PVE all around.

 This is a prime example of how a well-done Exotic Catalyst looks like.

 Trinity Ghoul used to be a mediocre weapon up until a few days ago.
 It had interesting perks and stats but it was still “just a bow”.
 Even nowadays, bows are considered average compared to other types of weapons.